cospplredman/gosix/README.md

 # gosix
 code in this repo is golfed c99 using only the c standard library **with no specific platform/target**

+environment variables will be hard coded on a per-utility basis

 utility sources are in the `src` directory, and testing scripts are in the `test` directory

 # Building